petrmanek/libkatherine/README.md

 ## Build Notes

 The project uses CMake 3 build system.
-It can be built as follows:
+It can be configured, built and installed by standard CMake commands.
+In case of doubt, check the [Travis][travis-yml] configuration file.

+For convenience, here's a minimal out-of-source-directory build script example:

 ```shell
 mkdir build && cd build